Francis A. Sullivan: Doctoral studies in Rome

-Completing his Jesuit formation in 1953, Sullivan now had an exciting new experience on the horizon: he was being sent abroad for his doctoral studies, to the Jesuit's first and central university, founded by Ignatius of Loyola himself in 1551, the Pontifical Gregorian University in Rome.
-The new Provincial Superior who was sending Sullivan off on this next step was William E. Fitzgerald, who was perhaps unaware of Fr.
-McEleney's previous intention for Sullivan to teach Patristics, because now Fitzgerald was telling him that he would be returning to Weston to teach the part of the Fundamental Theology course dealing with Revelation.
-Making his way to Rome via Normandy, Paris and Lourdes with a group of Jesuit students, Sullivan excitedly soaked up both his first experience abroad and the new coursework.
+After completing his Jesuit formation in 1953, Sullivan was sent abroad for his doctoral studies to the Jesuit's first and central university, founded by Ignatius of Loyola himself in 1551, the Pontifical Gregorian University in Rome.
+This was his first time travelling overseas.
+The new Provincial Superior who had sent Sullivan off was William E. Fitzgerald, who was perhaps unaware of Fr.
+McEleney's previous intention for Sullivan to teach Patristics, since Fitzgerald told him that he would be returning to Weston to teach the part of the Fundamental Theology course dealing with Revelation.
+He made his way to Rome via Normandy, Paris and Lourdes with a group of Jesuit students.

 Sullivan began to have a sense of his path becoming distinctive, because being sent abroad to the Gregorian for his doctoral work was his first major departure from the routine of regular Jesuit formation.
 Nevertheless, the shift in focus toward a goal of teaching Fundamental Theology and Revelation was less exciting for Sullivan, who would have preferred to carry on with the original idea of being a Patristics scholar, little knowing that he would actually end up in the field of Ecclesiology.
 At the Gregorian, Sullivan studied with two Ecclesiologists: the Dutch Sebastiaan Tromp and the Spaniard Timoteo Zapelena.
 Although he was in fact a Patristics scholar, Tromp was teaching the Theology of Revelation at the Gregorian.
 Ecclesiology at the time was centered on the text Mystici corporis Christi (often simply called Mystici corporis), the encyclical promulgated by Pope Pius XII on 29 June 1943, and Tromp was widely thought to have participated in the authoring of the text with the Pope.
 For all this ecclesiological work, Tromp was not the professor of Ecclesiology: that post was held by Zapelena.
 Sullivan noted that Zapelena held to a number of different points than were put forth in Mystici corporis, and in that way began to experience the diversity of ecclesiological positions possible as demonstrated by his own teachers.